 When you have relapsing/remitting MS, having flare-ups (also called attack, exacerbation, relapse) can be a scary thing.
 No two relapses are the same, and it’s sometimes hard to find out if you have a pseudo-relapse, or a real relapse.

 New damage to the CNS (brain and spinal cord) upsets nerve signals, meaning new symptoms or the worsening of existing ones occur.
-Also, new or deteriorating old symptoms last longer than 24 hours, and they occur at least 30 days after a previous relapse.
+To be called a relapse, new or deteriorating old symptoms must last longer than 24 hours, and they must occur at least 30 days after a previous relapse.
 They can vary in length, severity and symptoms.

 Remember no two people with MS are the same, therefore symptoms tend to be different for every person.
-Even when you’re in remission, you can still feel some symptoms.
+Even when you’re in remission, you can still have some symptoms.
 Being in remission doesn’t mean being symptom-free.
-It’s when you feel a change in symptoms, you might be having a relapse.
+When you feel a definite change in symptoms, you might be having a relapse.

-Clinicians use a concrete definition to identify MS relapses, meaning:
+Clinicians use concrete definitions to identify MS relapses:

-1. New symptoms appear or old ones get worse gradually or suddenly.
+- Or old symptoms get worse gradually or suddenly.

 Some MS relapses are obvious—especially when symptoms have more of an impact on your life.
 Other times, relapses may not be as clear.
 For example, if you suddenly have trouble seeing, you may realize that you’re having a relapse right away.
 If you are feeling more tired than usual, it may be harder to know if this is a relapse.

 - The good news is that the symptoms of a pseudo-relapse often resolve quickly.

 - If symptoms resolve within a day, the episode was not a true relapse.

 - And if symptoms have another cause, like an infection, proper treatment of this cause will resolve the symptoms.